aakp10/pod_BS_comm/README.md

 # pod_BS_comm
 #Files
-clientToNode.c :file has code which sends a data packet from client to node server
+clientSendToNode.c :file has code which sends a data packet from client to node server
 		func used is send
-clienFrmNode.c :file has code which receives data from node server and display it.
+clienRecFrmNode.c :file has code which receives data from node server and display it.
                  function used  is recv

   the c code needs to be run after the node server is setup